robin-raymond/zax.io/compiler-directives.md

 The options are:
 * `always` - all exportable types are automatically exported after this directive
-* `never` (default) - disable the exporting of all exportable types after this directive
+* `never` (default option) - disable the exporting of all exportable types after this directive
-* `yes` - the next type or declared variable is exported
+* `yes` - (default is no option specified) the next type or declared variable is exported
 * `no` -  the next type or declared variable is not exported

 ````zax
 [[export=always]]